Saadiallakh/HF_to_DFT/README.md

 # How to make your own predictions ?

 1) Download the project (all models were built using Python 3.12.0)
-2) Install all libraries listed in "requirements.txt": _**pip install -r "requirements.txt"**_
+2) Install all libraries listed in the "requirements.txt": _**pip install -r "requirements.txt"**_
 3) Navigate to the "output" folder of the respective model
 4) Run the "run.py" file in command prompt: _**streamlit run run.py**_
-5) Upload mandatory data to make prediction
+5) Upload mandatory data to make a prediction

 ![User Interface](user_interface.png)